 The final question was more straightforward: how long does it take to read, comment significantly, and grade a five-page paper?

 I asked this question to get a sense of how others operate – we instructors often don’t talk about these types of things with each other.
 At the very least, I think its important to have an internal estimate of our grading times so we do not go overboard with commenting.
-Personally, I have not been able to break the 15 minute barrier for five-page papers.
-I average about 18 minutes.
-As such, I set a timer for each paper I read at 20 minutes and always try to “beat” it.
-(Perhaps I can call this a variant of the Pomodoro Technique.)

 Before diving into my presentation formally, my favorite suggestions for managing paper load comes from Shelley Reid’s insightful thoughts posted in her “Shelley’s Quick Guides for Writing Teachers.”
 Many of Reid’s principles are sprinkled into my presentation here.

-I start by asking why instructors should assign papers at all.
-I think its important to keep in mind the value of writing in that is often recruits “higher orders” of thinking, which are all but impossible to access through multiple choice exams.
-It is also important to think about which orders of thinking writing prompts address; some writing prompts may only ask students to list elements of a concept or theory.
+It’s also important to think about which orders of thinking your writing prompt(s) address; some writing prompts may only ask students to list elements of a concept or theory.
 This remains in the lower order of “remembering” (see Bloom’s Taxonomy below).

-Slide 1.png
+Slide 1

-There are several things we instructors can do to off-load more of the conceptual “heavy lifting” to students – and thus have them build more of the conceptual “muscle.”
 Having students draft is an important step in the writing process because it allows them to develop (and become more invested in) their ideas.
-If you pair this with a structured peer-reivew, there is actually minimal work for the instructor.
-(Of course, anyone will tell you that peer-review requires a lot of structure and guidance.
-Students need to practice and learn the skill of truly constructive criticism.
-Perhaps I will run a workshop on the practices of drafting and peer-review in the future…)
+If you pair this with a structured peer-review, there is actually minimal work for the instructor.
+Of course, peer-review requires structure and guidance.
+Students need to practice and learn the skill of critical reading and constructive criticism.

-Slide 2.png
+Slide 2

-Slide 3.png
+Slide 3

-Slide 4.png
+Slide 4

 “Before you Grade” considerations

-After reviewing the basic components of grading rubrics (criteria, description, scale), we spent time lookign for relevant rubric templates online – there is no need to re-invent the wheel!
+After reviewing the basic components of grading rubrics (criteria, description, scale), we spent time looking for relevant rubric templates online – there is no need to re-invent the wheel!
 There are many resources available that can inspire your rubric divisions.
 I provided the following handout for consultation: Creating Grading Rubrics Handout.

-Slide 5Slide 6
+Slide 6

-Slide 7.png
+Slide 7

 “While you Grade” considerations